UltraPhil/Yii-Highcharts/readme.md

  dated on Mar-2012 with no answer whatsoever), we decided to fork and release the plugin with our modifications.

-What We're planning to support:
+What we're planning to support:
 - Charts
 - Exports as Yii native controller actions.